 Follow the four free, fast ‘water tests’ below to get some quick insight into what the water is doing (if anything) to your pipes, fixtures, and appliances.

 Calcium scale (“hardness”) costs U.S. homeowners billions of dollars each year by destroying plumbing, water heaters, fixtures, and appliances.
-See if your water is hard by using the simple Soap Hardness Test.
+Use the simple soap hardness test to see if your water is hard.

 10 Drops = 0—1 Grains Per Gallon VERY SOFT